 Presenter: Ryan Betz, Assistant Cement Technical Director, Argos USA

 Betz provides technical support for the activities relating to the manufacture, distribution, sales and marketing functions of Argos’ U.S. cement operations.
 He graduated with cum laude honors from Alpena Community College with an Associate degree in the Applied Sciences of Concrete Technology in 2002.
-Betz has more than 17 years of industry experience including field quality assurance, laboratory management, concrete mixture design and materials quality management.
+Betz has more than 17 years of industry experience.
+This experience includes field quality assurance, laboratory management, concrete mixture design and also materials quality management.
 He participates in the Georgia Ready Mix Concrete Association and Georgia Chapter – ACI, Alabama Concrete Industries Association, Alabama Chapter – ACI, Mississippi Concrete Association, Portland Cement Association’s Product Standards and Technology Committee and various PCA state codes groups as well as the SCA Southeast Promotion Group and Technical Marketing Committee.
 He is active in ASTM C01 and C09 committees as well as ACI 225 and 233 committees.

 SCA Committee: South East Promotional Task Group

-This webinar will explore sulfate attack in concrete, how slag cement can be used to combat these affects and the testing methods used to prove its effectiveness.
+This webinar will explore sulfate attack in concrete, how slag cement can be used to combat these affects and also the testing methods used to prove its effectiveness.